-Land registration is found relevant in this dissertation because it constitutes the basic meaning of real property and real estate contract formation.
+Land registration is found relevant in this dissertation because it constitutes .th~asic meaning of real property and real estate contract formation.
 The idea of land registration was firstly introduced in 1862 but it gained prominence after 1897 during the period at which there was a compulsory registration of sale in central London.
-The basic principles behind it was found in Registration Act 1925 and mandatory registration was gradually extended in way that by 1990 the entire country (England and Wales) would be a compulsory area.
-Land Registration Act 2002 replaced the long existing land registration act of 1925 in year 2003.
-The extent of the registration Acts are is procedural was controversial in nature as well as the extent they state separate principles for registered titles, but these were adequately taken care of under 2002 registration Act.
-Land charges registration has a separate scheme, which could be a burden to registering individual such as mortgages, estate contracts and restrictive covenants.
+The basic principles behind it was found in Registration Act 1925 and mandatory registration was real:ually extended in way that by 1990 the entire country (England and Wales) would be a compulsory area.
+Land Registration Act 2002 replaced the long existing land realistration act of 1925 in year 2003.
+The extent of the registration Acts are is a was controversial in nature as well as the extent they state separate principles for registered titles, but these were adequately taken care of under 2002 registration Act.

+Peter Report (2003).
+Real Property Law and Procedure in the European Union Annotated Draft Q Hio traite, European University Institute, p.19 individual such as mortgages, estate contracts and restrictive covenants.
 Land registration is conducted by the Land Registry, which is an independent body set up under the LRA 2002.
 It comprises of the title and mapping angles.
 The Head quarter is located at Lincoln's Inn Fields in London.
-But the main work is carried out at District Land Registries and it is absolutely relevant to deal with the correct office, which can be located from the land registry web-site.
-The state of the land registry web-site.
+But the main work is carried out at District Land Registries and it is absolutely relevant to deal with the correct office, which can be located from the land registry web-site.35